chauhangs/translation-service/README.md

 ## Translation Service
 The purpose of this service is to provide the translations
-* Get all translation for a specific locale
+* Get all translation
 * Get translation for a specific key
-* Get translation for a specific key for specific gender
 * Get translation by replacing the provided strings in the message
+* Add a new translation
+* Update a translation

 ### Accessing H2 console